glycerine/ruid/README.md

 Ruid: a really unique id
 ================

+A Huid is a really unique id.
+It is very fast to generate, and is base64-decodable to be human readable.

 A Ruid is a really unique id.
 It is very fast to generate, and is an opaque identifier.

-A Huid is a really unique id.
-It is very fast to generate, and is decodable to be human readable.
+It is the SHA1 hash of a Huid.

-The bytes in a Ruid always start with `ruid_v` and be followed by two digits of version identifier and an '_' underscore before the variable portion starts.
+The bytes in a Ruid always start with `ruid_v` and are followed by two digits of version identifier and an '_' underscore before the variable portion starts.

 ~~~